King for a Day... Fool for a Lifetime: Reception

 Unlike Faith No More's previous albums, initial reception to King for a Day...
 Fool for a Lifetime was mixed.
 Entertainment Weekly gave the album a grade of C− and called it an "archaic progressive-rock fusion, oddly out of step with the times".
 Al Weisel of Rolling Stone gave it a rating of two stars out of five, saying "one hopes that that last song's moving chorus – 'Don't let me die with this silly look in my eyes' – doesn't prove to be Faith No More's epitaph".
 Metal Hammer acknowledges that the album was met with "crushing disappointment", but praised its diversity.
 Michael Snyder of the San Francisco Chronicle, however, was more favorable, calling it "an utter triumph", adding that it was "enigmatic, sarcastic, provocative and incisive".
 Spin magazine's Jonathan Gold rated the album 6 out of 10, praising its "deftness" and its "burnished, jackhammer-sheathed-in-a-lubricated-condom presence", but feeling that its multiple genres were a distraction.
+On April 28, 1995, Andy Langer of The Austin Chronicle gave it three out of five stars.
+He wrote that it was a more collaborative effort than Angel Dust, which he considered to be primarily influenced by Patton, and also said it would "make sense" if the record was successful, since contemporary bands like The Mighty Mighty Bosstones and Big Chief were "[relaying] the more commercial groundwork FNM's 'Epic' originally provided way back when."

 Writing for AllMusic, Greg Prato gave it a more positive rating of three-and-a-half stars out of five, while calling it one of the band's "underrated releases".
 Prato also pointed out the breadth of genres covered by the album's songs.
 This variety was also described as a "genre shuffle" by a Rolling Stone biography of the band.
 New York magazine described the album as "baroquely, nightmarishly weird", praising Mike Patton's vocals.
 Writing for the Los Angeles Daily News, Bruce Warren rated the album two-and-a-half stars out of four, writing that the band "sounds more accomplished than ever", and singling Bottum's keyboards out as particularly noteworthy.
 Anthony Violanti of The Buffalo News gave the album a rating of three-and-a-half stars out of five, noting that "Patton still acts wild but has matured as a singer", and describing "Digging the Grave" as a "power pop masterpiece".